angelaanozie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File: 10-mirror_permissions: A script that sets the mode of the file hello the same as olleh’s mode.
+File: 11.
+Directories: A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.